Dateline:Dec1, 2022

 Presdient Hayes left Lordsburg on marginally better transportation than this.
 Picture links to the Ohio History Journal account of the travels of President Hayes, including his Great Western Tour.

-At the north there were newspapers, government, and society, plus a best-selling novel.
-But the south sizzled with calamity and drama.
+At the north were newspapers, government, and civilization, including a best-selling novel.
+But the south sizzled with calamity.

 Gold and silver were being hauled out of numerous spots.
 Feral Texas cattle (aka Longhorns) grazed through gramma and scrub.
 Dormant forts sprang back to life, inspired by Victorio and garrisoned by former slaves.
 Barrels of alcohol medicated wranglers, miners and hazarders against sunburns and shootouts.